ulfasdyh/june2021/README.md

 # june2021
-This repo contains the automation test code when participating in the JakartaLabs QA Bootcamp
+This repo contains the automation test code when participating JakartaLabs QA Bootcamp